Brescia University Athletics Academic Support

 2X60 minutes session per week.
 Each session must be completed in its entirety to receive credit for that session.

-STARR Celebrates Student-Athlete Success
+STAAR Celebrates Student-Athlete Success

-STARR will support, recognize and celebrate those student-athletes who are performing well academically.
+STAAR will support, recognize and celebrate those student-athletes who are performing well academically.
 Through opportunities such as: